Jamedjo/himg/README.md

   format.png { render himg: '<div>For .png URLs</div>' }
 end
 ```

+### How it works

+No browser, just basics!

+Himg calls through to the amazing blitz library, which uses Stylo to parse the CSS, servo/html5ever to parse the HTML, fetches network resources, builds a scene graph and hands over to vello to render an image.

+Interaction between Ruby & Rust is done with the help of `magnus`, `rb_sys` and lots of glue code from the `oxidize-rb` team.

+To play nicely with Rails a template handler is registered, which Rails' `default_render` method automatically calls when the corresponding view is found.
+This can be `show.himg` for a static image, or `show.himg.erb` to use variables from the controller.
+Additionally a Renderer is available with `render himg: 'content'` in case a view template is not needed.

 ### Run directly from the command line to output an image